jupyter-server/jupyter-scheduler/docs/users/index.md

 #### Submit the Create Job form

-   You can give your notebook job or job definition a name, choose an environment to run it in, select different output formats, and provide parameters that are set as local variables when your notebook gets executed.
-This parameterized execution is similar to [Papermill](https://papermill.readthedocs.io/en/latest/); Jupyter Scheduler provides a UI for managing and accessing the outputs of your notebook jobs inside JupyterLab.
+Give your notebook job or job definition a name, choose an environment to run it in, select its output formats, and provide parameters that are set as local variables when your notebook gets executed.
+This parameterized execution is similar to the one used in [Papermill](https://papermill.readthedocs.io/en/latest/).

    - To create a *job*, press "Create" button when "Run Now" is chosen in "Schedule" section.
    !["Create Job Form"](./images/create_job_form.png)